stonecoldpat/anysender-voting/README.md

 Our backend is simply.
 It just tallies all deposits (alongside pending/spent relay transactions) to work out the current balance.

-### Preparing the Relay Transaction for any.sender
+### Preparing the relay transaction for any.sender

 How do we send a job up to the any.sender service?
 We've created a relay transaction format that is *similar* to how transactions are dealt with today: